Heronwang/UDACITY-Data-Analyst-Nano-Degree/Statistics Project- Design AB Test for Whether to Launch Udacity Free Trial Screener/README.md

 ## Project Overview
 A/B tests are how data analysts determine whether one change causes another.
 Looking at historical data can only show that two changes are correlated.
 Correctly setting up and interperting A/B tests is a key skill for data analysts.
-For this project, I considered an actual experiment that was run by Udacity.
+Therefore, for this project, I considered an actual experiment that was run by Udacity.
 I fleshed the experiment idea out into a fully defined design,including which metrics to measure and how long the test should be run, analyzed the results, and proposed a high-level follow-on experiment.

-If you are interested, please find **`P7_Design AB Test for Whether to Launch Udacity Free Trial Screener.pdf`** for detailed documentation!
+If you are interested in it, please find **`P7_Design AB Test for Whether to Launch Udacity Free Trial Screener.pdf`** for detailed documentation!

 ## Skills Used
 - Select metrics to evaluate a proposed change